-A restrictive covenant is a promise a company makes to not exceed certain financial ratios or not conduct certain activities, usually in return for a loan or .
+A restrictive covenant is a promise a company makes to not exceed certain financial ratios or not conduct certain activities, usually in return for a loan or bond issue.

 Let’s assume Company XYZ wants to borrow $10 million from Bank ABC.
 The loan agreement contains restrictive covenants that limit Company XYZ to $0.10 per share in dividends per year and prevent it from issuing additional debt without Bank ABC’s consent.

-Restrictive covenants can exist in employment agreements and even merger or agreements, but they are most common in lending agreements and indentures.
+Restrictive covenants can exist in employment agreements and even merger or acquisition agreements, but they are most common in lending agreements and bond indentures.
 Covenants, in general, can be financial or operational in nature.

-loans as a way to force the borrower to operate in a financially prudent manner that most ensures it repay the debt.
+Lenders attach restrictive covenants to bond issues and loans as a way to force the borrower to operate in a financially prudent manner that most ensures it will repay the debt.
 Issuers, on the other hand, usually negotiate the most flexible covenants they can so they have the freedom to make decisions and take risks that might ultimately benefit the lenders and the shareholders.
-Thus, the more restrictive covenants a bond issue has, the lower the interest rate on those tends to be.
+Thus, the more restrictive covenants a bond issue has, the lower the interest rate on those bonds tends to be.

 Violating a restrictive covenant can trigger a technical default.
-This means that although the issuer is making interest and payments on time, it is not operating within the agreed-upon guidelines and is thus increasing the risk of nonpayment in the eyes of the or .
-Often borrowers have a certain amount of time to remedy (or "cure") the technical default (for example, the borrower must lower its debt-to-equity ratio within 30 days), but technical defaults often lower the borrower’s and price.
+This means that although the issuer is making interest and principal payments on time, it is not operating within the agreed-upon guidelines and is thus increasing the risk of nonpayment in the eyes of the lender or bondholders.
+Often borrowers have a certain amount of time to remedy (or 'cure') the technical default (for example, the borrower must lower its debt-to-equity ratio within 30 days), but technical defaults often lower the borrower’s credit rating and stock price.